Home » Garden » 19 Simple Spring Garden Ideas

 Add a Water Feature

+Looking for ways to bring peace and serenity to an outdoor living space?
 Add soothing sounds to your backyard by adding a water feature.
 Whether you add a pond or a small-scale water fountain, there are lots of ways to add the sounds of rippling water to a backyard living space.

-Wait until you see these 27 water feature ideas that will accommodate any space or budget.
+Not sure where to start?
+Bring peace to your space with these 27 water feature ideas that will accommodate any space or budget.

 Small pond garden with japanese maple and garden sculptures with blooming azalea and daffodils -37 Backyard Living Space Ideas